 Marisa travelled across the world moving cash and weapons which had been earned through drug deals in a role which saw her dubbed a ‘Mafia Banker’ by the police.

-When the DiGiovine family where brought down by the police, Marisa refused to say a word about the family’s crime, choosing instead to observe the sacred code of silence.
+When the DiGiovine family were brought down by the police, Marisa refused to say a word about the family’s crimes, choosing instead to observe the sacred code of silence.
 Saying nothing saw her sent to jail for four years.
-But now, after ten years of freedom, she has decided to speak out about her life in the Mafia because the family’s time in the Mafia is up.
-She is now facing up to a new future but is at the same time dealing with heartache and anguish in leaving her past behind as she strives to rebuild her life.
+But now, after years of freedom, she has decided to speak out about her life in the Mafia because the family’s time in the Mafia is up.
+She has gained a degree in criminology and gives talks to a wide variety of audiences.
+Her memoir Mafia Princess was adapted into a series by Amazon Prime.

 Twenty-five years ago, Marisa Merico travelled to Italy to see her dad in prison.
 She was just a curious 14-year-old determined to learn more about the man her mum had always described as a no-good petty thief, who had failed them and left the pair with no choice but to flee Italy for the UK.